New Jersey Roads - Union/Essex CR 649

 SB signage as one goes from the Short Hills Mall to NJ 24 and 124 in the bizarre cloverleaf-plus interchange.
+The center two photos are left and right on one long overhead gantry.
 There's more on that on the NJ 24 page, link at bottom, but I'll show you what it looks like here:

 North is to the right, maybe a bit toward the top.
 River Rd. comes in from the bottom and CR 649 transitions to JFK Pkwy. and heads north.
 NJ 124 crosses the stream on the left and becomes the NJ 24 frontage roads to the lower right.

 If you took the 124 EAST/River Road/Summit option instead of the TO 24/WEST 124 option, you would come to these signs instead.
 This is the technical end of JFK Parkway, or more accurately it ends at the next signal south of NJ 24, where River Road comes in from NJ 124 EB.

 JFK Parkway comes out of River Road where River becomes the ramp to/from EB NJ 124 and itself.
 These are the first three signs you see that are actually on JFK.
 If you couldn't tell from its odd placement, JFK was once Kennedy, and in particular the nonreflective BGS shows you this on a bright day.